Scherzer fans 11, pitches Nationals past Diamondbacks 3-1

 Scherzer was charged with his first error the season.
 He helped himself in the fourth with a two-out, ground rule double that gave Washington the lead.

-Washington left fielder Andrew Stevenson made a diving catch in the fifth to take away a hit from Nick Ahmed.
+Washington left fielder Andrew Stevenson made a diving catch in the fifth to take away from Nick Ahmed.

 Rendon connected for his third home run in the eighth.
 The next batter, Matt Adams, had a potential homer taken away by right fielder Chris Owings, who reached over the fence for the catch.